eclipse-iofog/documentation/architecture/k8s/README.md

 # 4. Routers

-Routers are components of an Edge Compute Network responsible for establishing unidirectional communication links between Microservices.
+Routers are components of an Edge Compute Network responsible for establishing uni-directional communication links between Microservices.

 Each Control Plane contains an Interior Router.
 When an Agent is deployed to the ECN, the Agent's Edge Router connects to the Interior Router.
 This connection allows users to access Microservice endpoints running on Agents without configuring inbound network traffic rules to the network the Agents reside in.
 This is because the Edge router establishes a bi-directional connection with the Interior Router.